Compare any two graphics cards:

 Intro

 The Radeon R9 290 makes use of a 28 nm design.
 AMD has set the core frequency at 800 MHz.
-The GDDR5 memory runs at a frequency of 1250 MHz on this particular card.
-It features 2560 SPUs as well as 160 TAUs and 64 ROPs.
+The GDDR5 RAM is set to run at a speed of 1250 MHz on this card.
+It features 2560 SPUs along with 160 TAUs and 64 Rasterization Operator Units.

-Compare that to the Radeon R9 M385X, which makes use of a 28 nm design.
-AMD has clocked the core frequency at 1100 MHz.
-The GDDR5 RAM works at a speed of 1500 MHz on this model.
-It features 896 SPUs as well as 56 Texture Address Units and 16 ROPs.
+Compare that to the Radeon R9 M385X, which uses a 28 nm design.
+AMD has set the core speed at 1100 MHz.
+The GDDR5 RAM runs at a speed of 1500 MHz on this specific model.
+It features 896 SPUs as well as 56 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs